Corporate Governance

 Support Structure for Outside Directors and Audit & Supervisory Board Members

 Internal directors and standing Audit & Supervisory Board members provide explanations about required knowledge pertaining to areas such as the Company’s businesses, financial affairs and organizations when outside directors and outside Audit & Supervisory Board members assume office.
 The Company also sends materials of the Board of Directors and Audit & Supervisory Board beforehand to outside directors and outside Audit & Supervisory Board members and provides them with prior explanations on the important matters of agenda items submitted to the Board of Directors.
-Furthermore, outside directors and Audit & Supervisory Board members are provided with reports on the progress of global hoshin (policy), and plans are made for them to tour plants and offices.
+Furthermore, outside directors and outside Audit & Supervisory Board members are provided with reports on the progress of global hoshin (policy), and plans are made for them to tour plants and offices.
 The Company has assigned dedicated staff to the Audit & Supervisory Board Office as part of a structure for supporting the day-to-day auditing activities of standing Audit & Supervisory Board members.
 They also support the auditing activities of outside Audit & Supervisory Board members through the operation of the Audit & Supervisory Board.

 Evaluation Results of the Effectiveness of the Board of Directors